-All students will be provided with a complimentary University-branded cloth face covering and are strongly encouraged to bring additional masks.
-Students should carry a cloth face covering with them at all times and wash their reusable masks regularly.
+Students should carry an additional cloth face covering with them at all times and wash their reusable masks regularly.

 For the safety of our entire community, it's critical that students respect mask and social distancing policies not just while on campus, but off campus as well.
 Even though we are encouraging students to remain on campus, students are permitted to come and go as they would during any other semester.
 Regardless of where they are, we ask all students to commit to protect not only their own health and safety, but that of the entire community.